 Mr. Bathrick’s prior executive leadership experience includes command of a carrier-based F-14 TOMCAT squadron, Chief Test Pilot and commander of a Navy flight test squadron comprised of both manned aircraft and unmanned aerial systems (UAS), and commander of the Naval Air Engineering Station at Lakehurst, NJ, a major Department of Defense acquisition, test, and training installation with 3,500 employees.
 As commander of the 7,400 acre Lakehurst facility in the Pinelands National Reserve, Mr. Bathrick accomplished all mission objectives while deftly managing a range of sensitive natural and cultural resources, environmental, land management, endangered species, and political issues.

-Since joining the Department of the Interior, Mr. Bathrick has led OAS to numerous national level and industry recognitions including: Federal Aviation Program Gold Standard certification (2007-2012), 2008 Federal Aviation Program of the Year (Small Category), and ISO 9001-2008 quality registration (2008-2012).
-In January, 2010, Mr. Bathrick was personally recognized with a Department of the Interior Honor Award for Meritorious Service for his collaborative efforts to develop innovative aviation policy solutions to support critical bureau missions.
+Since joining the Department of the Interior, Mr. Bathrick has led OAS to numerous national level and industry recognitions including: Federal Aviation Program Gold Standard certification (2007-2014), 2008 Federal Aviation Program of the Year (Small Category), and ISO 9001-2008 quality registration (2008-2014).
+In January, 2010, Mr. Bathrick was personally recognized with a Department of the Interior Honor Award for Meritorious Service for his development of innovative aviation policy solutions to critical bureau missions.

-Mr. Bathrick earned a B.S. degree in Aerospace Engineering from the United States Naval Academy and is a member of the Naval Academy Engineering Honor Society and the National Engineering Honor Society, Tau Beta Pi.
+Mr. Bathrick holds a Bachelor of Science degree in Aerospace Engineering from the United States Naval Academy and an executive Master of Business Administration from Boise State University.
+He is a member of the Naval Academy Engineering Honor Society, the National Engineering Honor Society, Tau Beta Pi, and an Affiliate with the Boise State University Centre for Creativity and Innovation.